phelixnmc/nmcontrol/README.md

 ## Prerequisites
 Fetching data from an API server or as an SPV client is in development but for now a Namecoin client needs to run and have finished downloading the blockchain.
 The Namecoin client datadir (= configuration folder) needs to be in the default location.
-Also you need to create a `namecoin.conf` file in the Namecoin config folder like this:
+Also you need to create a `namecoin.conf` file in the Namecoin config folder (with a custom password) like below.
+Restart the client afterwards.

 ```
     # server=1 tells Namecoin Core GUI to accept JSON-RPC commands.
     # By default, only RPC connections from localhost (the local system) are allowed.